uyuni-project/tetra/README.md

     gjp finish

-At this point `gjp` restored `src/` as it was before the build and listed outputs in `output/commons-collections/produced_file_list`.
-It will be used later to compile the `%install` and `%files` sections of the project spec.
+At this point `gjp` restored `src/` as it was before the build while taking note of any produced file, so that later it will be able to output `%install` and `%files` sections of the project spec file automatically.

 Note that, if the build was unsusccesful, the following command can be used to cancel it and return to pre-dry running state: